MarcelWaldvogel/react-zorm/README.md

 ### `Zorm` Type

 The type of the object returned by `useZorm()`.
-This type object can be used to type component props if you want to split the form to multiple components and pass the `zorm` object around.
+This type can be used to type component props if you want to split the form to multiple components and pass the `zorm` object around.